 Lifelong Learning Begins Here

-Waldorf education recognizes a child’s curiosity, passion and imagination ultimately drive their desire to learn.
-Its approach to teaching the “head, heart and hands,” balances cognitive and emotional intelligence, spirituality (or individuality), and physical activity through daily rhythms.
+We recognize that children are curious and passionate- and that imagination ultimately drives their desire to learn.
+We teach to the “head, heart and hands”, which offers a balance of cognitive and emotional intelligence, individuality, and physical activity through daily rhythms.

 We invite you to join our community of parents and trained teachers dedicated to the love of life-long learning.